Swimming at the 2020 Summer Olympics – Mixed 4 × 100 metre medley relay: Summary

-Opting against tradition by using a female breaststroker, the decision backfired massively for the U.S. as they were left off the podium for only the second time in an entered relay event in Olympic swimming history after also failing to medal in the men's 4 × 200 metre freestyle relay a few days prior.
+As a relatively new event, tactical choice of male and female stroke remained a live issue, but a pattern had developed internationally of using a male breaststroker to reduce the disadvantage of the slowest of the four strokes.
+Opting against tradition by using a female breaststroker, albeit the Olympic women's champion, the decision backfired massively for the U.S. as they were left off the podium for only the second time in an entered relay event in Olympic swimming history after also failing to medal in the men's 4 × 200 metre freestyle relay a few days prior.
 Tied first following the backstroke leg alongside Italy's Thomas Ceccon, Ryan Murphy (52.23) handed over to 100 m breaststroke champion Lydia Jacoby (1:05.09), who shockingly swum with her goggles folded over her mouth.
 Covering the butterfly leg in 56.27, Torri Huske handed over the freestyle duties to Caeleb Dressel, in what would be his third race of the session.
 Despite being the only male anchor in the field, Dressel (46.99) could not overhaul the leaders as the U.S. claimed fifth in 3:40.58.

 Meanwhile, the Netherlands clocked a national record of 3:41.25 to come sixth, ahead of ROC (3:42.45) and Israel (3:44.77).